Margaret Carter Margaret Carter

 Your body is more than a vessel.
 It’s a landscape full of valleys, ridges, hidden pockets, and treasures of sensation you may never have explored.

 When we’re young, touch is discovery.
-We run our fingers across the rough cracked tree bark, dip our toes into slick and icy creeks, press our faces into a sun-warmed pillow that smells like home.
+We run our fingers across rough cracked tree bark, dip our toes into slick and icy creeks, press our faces into a sun-warmed pillow that smells like home.
 By puberty, we are all out of our minds with very specific self discoveries, most of which never wander far.
-Then, somewhere in adulthood, we forget that our own skin can be just as uncharted and fascinating and that we skipped about 90% of it during the learning phase.
+Then, somewhere in adulthood, we forget that our own skin can be just as uncharted as the world around us, simply fascinating… and we don’t even realize we skipped about 90% of it during the learning phase!

 A sensation map is about reclaiming that curiosity.
 Instead of rushing to “the point,” it’s all about slowing down.
 Caressing the inside of your wrist.
 Noticing the way your scalp tingles under your fingertips as you gently tug a few strands of hair, then sink your hands in.
 Tracing your bottom lip with a nail, slow and sensual.